joemcgill/fs-tournament-results/readme.md

 To create a list of match ups for a round of the tournament, use the `swissPairings()` function, which will return an list of match ups containing each player's unique id and name.

+If an odd number of players exist, one will be assigned a bye.

 ### Reporting matches

 To report the results of a match, use `reportMatch(winner, loser)`, where winner and loser are the unique ids of the winner and loser of the match, respectively.